Learn ➜ Material Health GuidesCoatings Guide

 Can arsenic, cobalt, lithium, or antimony leach out of enamel cookware?

 Yes, they can.
-Only lead and cadmium are currently included in leach testing for cookware and other metals harmful to health like arsenic, cobalt, lithium, and antimony, are not.
+Only lead and cadmium are routinely included in leach testing for cookware and other metals harmful to health like arsenic, cobalt, lithium, and antimony, are not.
+That’s likely because they are of the highest concern, and more mandatory testing is expensive.
 A 2011 study argued that it was important to include these in leach testing in Europe, though it hasn’t yet passed through to become law.
 A more recent paper with suggestions for guidelines was released in 2020 and other efforts are ongoing to include these metals in testing in the future.
-Assuming it becomes law in the EU, you could get leach-tested cookware there, or hope that it becomes law in the US eventually, too.

 Are certain colors of enamel coating safer than others?

 No. Even tan or near-white enamel coatings can be made with a mixture of pigments and metals, and there is no consensus amongst the XRF test results I’ve seen across various outlets confirming that one color is consistently better than another in terms of safety.
 Moreover, brands can change ingredients at any time, so any particular color isn’t necessarily going to have the same make up over time.
-I would not put a lot of stock in this idea.
+Even though it has been floated around on the internet that white or tan colors are safer, I would not put a lot of stock in this idea.

 Is enamel coated dishware non toxic?